keyu-zhang523/keyu-zhang523.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
-* All authors contribute equally and are sorted in alphabetical order.*
+*Note: All authors contribute equally and are sorted in alphabetical order.*

 <br>
 ## Preprints / Working Papers
 **[8]** Equilibrium for Time-inconsistent Mean Field Games: A Systematic Analysis by Entropy Regularization. (with Erhan Bayraktar, Zhenhua Wang, and Xiang Yu)